francisvalguedes/TrajectoryOrbitPropag/README.md

 - 2️⃣ **Orbit Propagation**: Orbit propagation.
 - 3️⃣ **Map Visualization**: Display of trajectories on interactive maps.
 - 4️⃣ **Orbital Change/Object Maneuvering**: Orbital modification and object maneuvers.
-- 5️⃣ **Selection of Specific Trajectories for Sensors**: Choice of custom trajectory for specific sensors, including a visual indicator of radar traceability, classified by colors, considering the radar equation, distance, and the object's RCS (Radar Cross Section).
+- 5️⃣ **Selection of Specific Trajectories for Sensors**: Choice of custom trajectory for specific sensors.

 ## 4. Technologies Used